CACTUS Journal Policies

 AI Use Guidelines

 AI tools cannot be listed as authors.
 Authors remain fully responsible for the accuracy, originality, and integrity of the manuscript, including references and factual claims.
-Authors using AI tools in manuscript preparation must adhere to the following guidelines:

 Confidentiality and peer review